 Communication, Cooperation & Coordination

 ..between the main elements of our community.
-That's the people who live and work here, businesses, the council and the college.
+That's the people who live and work here, business, the council, the police, other agencies, other community groups and the schools and college.

 Starting by providing a single point of information for everything that might interest, amuse or entertain the residents and visitors to Dewsbury as well as being a source of useful information relevant to Dewsbury and North Kirklees.